flexatone/present-df-typing/doc/pycon-2025/slides.md

 ---
 layout: quote
 ---
-## Can a generic define shape or ordering of types?
+## Can a generic define size or ordering of types?

 <!--
 Examples we have seen are of a homogenously typed collections